 The Ithaca College Center for Counseling and Psychological Services (CAPS) promotes and fosters the academic, personal, and interpersonal development of Ithaca College students by providing short-term individual, group, and relationship counseling, crisis intervention, educational programs to the campus community, and consultation for faculty, staff, parents, and students.
 Their team of licensed and licensed-eligible professionals value inclusivity, and they are dedicated to creating a diverse, accessible, and welcoming environment that is safe and comfortable for all those they serve and with whom they interact.

-CAPS will be seeing students in-person for the upcoming year at their offices in the Hammond Health building.
-In some circumstances, Telehealth meetings through Zoom can be arranged.
+CAPS sees students in-person at their offices in the Hammond Health building, but Telehealth meetings through Zoom can be arranged in some circumstances.

 Staff in the office will answer questions by phone at 607-274-3136; please leave a voicemail if you do not reach a live person.
 You can also reach the office via email at counseling@ithaca.edu.
 CAPS hours remain Monday-Friday 8:30 a.m. to 5:00 p.m.
 After-hours connections to a live counselor are available by calling the CAPS number and following the prompts.